luckyframework/lucky_cli/README.md

 # LuckyCli

-A CLI for running tasks and a library for creating them
+A Crystal library for creating and running tasks

 ## Installing the CLI